How Often Do Contingent Offers Fall Through?

 When you’re buying or selling a home, there are a lot of important decisions to be made.
 Some of the biggest include whether to include certain contingencies with the sale.
 While some people might decide to skip including them to get an advantage over the competition, that’s not always the best choice.
 Contingencies like the appraisal, inspection and title can protect a seller from financial issues down the road and make the process much more enjoyable.

 NOTE: All percentages of terminated closings are pulled from the National Association of REALTORS® August 2021 REALTORS® Confidence Index Survey.

 Should You Make A Clean, No-Contingency Offer?

-Making a clean, no-contingency offer on a home could entice a seller to accept your bid.
-Learn what contingencies are and the risks involved when waiving them.
+Making a clean, non-contingent offer on a home could entice a seller to accept your bid.
+Learn what contingencies are and the risks involved with waiving them.